Now on Youtube! SONGS WITH VIDEOS!

 http://www.youtube.com/watch?v=MPCGp3iaPCM “Menopause Blues”

-contact me directly to order
+contact me to order your hard copy

 LYRICS available at: http://wp.me/P3a5XE-3t